jcorb/bookstore_dashboard/Readme.md

 My mum owns a bookstore and wanted a better way to visualise the top selling books in her bookstore.
 So this is my attempt.

 This code uses Bokeh and Pandas to display the top selling books.
 The number of top-sellers, the category, and the number of prior days over which to determine the top-sellers.
-Only one month of (anominized) sales data is provided so the date range starting point is 30/11/2015.
+Only one month of (anonymized) sales data is provided so the date range starting point is 30/11/2015.

 ## Requirements